Fury Warrior DPS Easy Mode — Season 4

 • Cast Whirlwind Icon Whirlwind as needed to maintain the Whirlwind buff when there are multiple targets.

-• Cast Avatar Icon Avatar before Recklessness, on cooldown, or whenever burst damage is needed.
+• Cast Avatar Icon Avatar aligned with Recklessness on cooldown, or whenever burst damage is needed.

-• Cast Thunderous Roar Icon Thunderous Roar as an extra burst cooldown during Avatar Icon Avatar and Enrage Icon Enrage.
+• Cast Thunderous Roar Icon Thunderous Roar during major cooldowns and while enraged.

-• Cast Execute Icon Execute if your target is below 35% health or Sudden Death Icon Sudden Death procs.
+• Cast Execute Icon Execute once the target is below 20% health.

-• Cast Raging Blow Icon Raging Blow as the main rotational filler to generate Rage.
+• Cast Raging Blow Icon Raging Blow as the main rotational filler while enraged.

-• Cast Bloodthirst Icon Bloodthirst if Raging Blow is unavailable or Enrage Icon Enrage is not up.
+• Cast Bloodthirst Icon Bloodthirst when Raging Blow is on cooldown or Enrage is not up.

-• Cast Whirlwind Icon Whirlwind as a filler when nothing else is available.
+• Cast Whirlwind Icon Whirlwind when nothing else is available.

 While all builds focus on the same principle of converting Rage into damage with Rampage Icon Rampage and maintaining Enrage Icon Enrage, other talents add extra abilities and maintenance buffs, and can lengthen the Execute phase.
 These talents and their rotations are covered in more detail in the advanced sections of the guide.